gaiaPeste/Bridgerton_Group8/steps.md

  <details>
     <summary>Querying DBpedia:"Personal Desire"</summary>
-So, we asked the LLMs to create queries for <a href="https://www.dbpedia.org/" target="_blank" rel="noopener noreferrer">DBpedia</a> to check if the theme was explored in the KG.<br>
+So, we asked the LLMs to create queries for <a href="https://www.dbpedia.org/" target="_blank" rel="noopener noreferrer">DBpedia</a> in order to check if the themes were explored in the KG.
+These were the results provided by the LLMs. <br>
 ChatGPT:
 <img src="https://i.imgur.com/HbQXk5A.png" alt="SPARQL Query Theme" width="600"/>
 Gemini:
 <img src="https://i.imgur.com/qMzdujl.png" alt="SPARQL Query Theme" width="600"/>
-So, we provided the example given by ChatGPT to show the format we wanted to have.
+Gemini produced a query that was not formally corrected and suitable for querying the KG.
+So, we provided Gemini with the query produced by ChatGPT as an example to show the right format we required.
 <img src="https://i.imgur.com/p7hIyiJ.png" alt="SPARQL Query Theme" width="600"/>
-This format was right, but we needed to add missing prefixes. <br>
+This format was correct, but we needed to add missing prefixes. <br>
-We added: <strong>OPTIONAL</strong> { ?label a-cd:depiction ?depiction } and the prefix, giving the LLM this example in order to understand how to use the keyword OPTIONAL.  <br>
+Furthermore, we added: <strong>OPTIONAL</strong> { ?label a-cd:depiction ?depiction }, giving the LLMs this example in order to show them how to use the keyword OPTIONAL and to train them for the following tasks.  <br>
 Optional matching provides this facility: if the optional part does not match, it creates no bindings but does not eliminate the solution.
 <img src="https://i.imgur.com/vLMojfG.png" alt="SPARQL Query Theme" width="600"/>
 <img src="https://i.imgur.com/YJGNju9.png" alt="SPARQL Query Theme" width="600"/>
-Both queries gave 0 results, so we created a new triple in turtle giving the LLMs an example of how to use the keyword CONSTRUCT. <br>
+Once having entered the queries on Yasgui, both queries produced 0 results, so we created a new triple in Turtle assisted by the LLMs, through the use of an example about the keyword CONSTRUCT. <br>
 <img src="https://i.imgur.com/qK9z3gE.png" alt="SPARQL Query Theme" width="600"/>
 We obtained these results:<br>
 ChatGPT:
 <img src="https://i.imgur.com/Ey75WZJ.png" alt="SPARQL Query Theme" width="600"/>
-We asked the LLM to think step by step, in order to show the process of creation of the triple. <br>
+We asked the LLMs to think step by step, in order to show the process of creation of the triple.
+Shown below the answer produced by <a href="https://chat.openai.com/" target="_blank" rel="noopener noreferrer">ChatGPT</a> <br>
 ChatGPT:
 <img src="https://i.imgur.com/xjuhJGx.png" alt="SPARQL Query Theme" width="600"/>
 <img src="https://i.imgur.com/HuGE6Mv.png" alt="SPARQL Query Theme" width="600"/>
 <img src="https://i.imgur.com/EpMdrK1.png" alt="SPARQL Query Theme" width="600"/>
 <img src="https://i.imgur.com/GcIQ9VD.png" alt="SPARQL Query Theme" width="600"/>
 <img src="https://i.imgur.com/APUnun6.png" alt="SPARQL Query Theme" width="600"/>
-Gemini
+The query produced by Gemini:
 <img src="https://i.imgur.com/UQ7CieD.png" alt="SPARQL Query Theme" width="600"/>
 <img src="https://i.imgur.com/CyYxSx4.png" alt="SPARQL Query Theme" width="600"/>
       </details>